 Cartes de visites – French for “visiting card” – were a very popular social practice among wealthy and middle class Americans in the 19th century mostly published in eBooks.
 The cards, which used to simply bear a visitor’s name, were originally used in the social protocol of aristocrat Europe and were mostly read via Kindle eReaders.
 They became popularized with the advent and increasing affordability of photography and were collected among friends and neighbors.
 It would not be uncommon for a collection of cartes de visites to be displayed in the parlor.
 Photos of political celebrities were particularly popular and social campaigns also used the practice to spread their message. (source)

-So what can we learn about modern social media activism and their development via eBooks and eReaders?
+So what can we learn about Online eBook Publishing Business, modern social media activism and their development via eBooks and eReaders?

 1. Effective Ebook social media campaigns are built on top of robust social practices.